CodeboxIDE/codebox/README.md

 $ npm install -g git+ssh://git@github.com:FriendCode/codebox.git
 ```

+## Command line

-## Run it for a project
+Create a new codebox for a project by cloning a git directory

 ```
-$ codebox create --git=...
+$ codebox create [git url]
 ```

-## Environment variables
+Start a codebox in a directory:

 ```
-WORKSPACE_NAME=name of the workspace WORKSPACE_DIR=root dir of the workspace
+$ codebox run -d ./project
 ```

-## Add-ons

-Add-ons are stored as directory in /addons.

 ## APIs